Category Archives: Unexplained

 Tadmur is the Arabic name for Palmyra.

 Here’s my theory.
 The jinn were active in the desert thousands of years ago.
 They claimed it as their own.
 They helped humans to build magnificent cities to provide respite from the heat.
 They didn’t care that conditions could be harsh and inhospitable.
 They were the jinn: great engineers.
 They tapped into the wadi, reservoirs of water beneath the sand; they erected cool marble halls; they brought elegance and civility to the desert.
 They worked with humans, but humans became more numerous.
-When Solomon was given control of the jinn nearly a thousand years ago, the game changed.
+When Solomon was given control of the jinn nearly three thousand years ago, the game changed.
 They built his temple (there are allusions to this in the Christian Bible) and some other cities (Petra and Meda’in Salah among them).
 Here, we get back to Beit Jinn.
 While the jinn moved about from such locations as Palmyra in the north to Petra in the south, they would have resided at towns along the way.
 Towns that would forever bear the memory with such names as Beit Jinn and Mazraat Beit Jinn.
 But the jinn were seen increasingly as a threat.
 They were no longer needed.
 They withdrew.
 Where are they now?

 You can certainly find them in my novels.
 Check out The Genie Ignites and 101 Nights for some fictional insight on what the realm of the jinn might be like.
 Sadly, to travel to Syria now is to risk getting caught in the civil strife there.
 News accounts report that the ancient citadel of Palmyra and those in Aleppo have been damaged by mortar fire.
 Hopefully, a resolution will soon be found so that this wonderful history isn’t lost forever.